Why Most Leadership Programs Don’t Change Behavior

 They know alignment matters.

-It’s one thing to say, “I want to be a better listener.”
+It’s easier to say, “I want to be a better listener and ask questions rather than just give answers.”

-It’s another thing to stay calm in a tense meeting, resist the urge to jump in, ask a better question and really hear what someone is saying when the stakes are high.
+It’s another thing to stay calm in a tense meeting, resist the urge to jump in, ask a question and really hear what someone else thinks when the stakes are high.

 That’s where leadership development either becomes real or stays theoretical.